 (And don’t forget the activity book – see below – it’s absolutely brilliant!)

-I have to say this is probably my personal favourite of this year’s Christmas releases.
+I have to say this is probably one of my favourite Christmas picture books for children.

 Author Anika Lillicrap (mum of 6) has written the most beautiful poem which not only rhymes and scans (oh, the joy!) but uniquely tells the story of Christmas using the line “What’s about to happen?” to start each verse.